AgEBO-Tabular: Joint Neural Architecture and Hyperparameter Search with Autotuned Data-Parallel Training for Tabular Data: Introduction

 \section{Introduction}

 Tabular data sets are often diverse.
 They are obtained from multiple sources and modes, where combining certain inputs using \emph{problem-specific} domain knowledge typically leads to better and physically meaningful features and consequently robust models~\cite{erickson_autogluon-tabular_2020,zimmer_auto-pytorch_2020}.
 Many high-performing predictive models for tabular data are based on classical supervised machine learning (ML) methods such as bagging, boosting, and kernel-based methods.
 Specifically, ensemble methods that combine models obtained from different supervised ML methods have emerged as state-of-the-art for a wide range of predictive modeling tasks with tabular data.
-However, design and development of such ensemble models is a highly iterative, manually intensive, and time-consuming task.
+However, the design and development of such ensemble models is a highly iterative, manually intensive, and time-consuming task.
 Typically an ML pipeline for tabular data is composed of several components: data processing, dimension reduction, data balancing, feature selection, hyperparameter tuning, model selection, and ensemble strategy (such as stacking, bagging, and weighted combination).
 Given the design choices for each component, the complexity of designing an effective ML pipeline for tabular data is often beyond nonexperts.

-Deep neural networks (DNNs) have achieved significant success in overcoming the issues of manual feature engineering and the complexities of developing classical supervised ML pipeline.
-Nevertheless, designing DNNs for tabular data has received relatively less attention compared with image and text data.
+Deep neural networks (DNNs) have achieved significant success in overcoming the issues of manual feature engineering and the complexities of developing a classical supervised ML pipeline.
+Nevertheless, designing DNNs for tabular data has received relatively less attention compared to image and text data.
 From the methodological perspective, there are two main reasons.

 First, given the diversity of tabular data, designing DNNs with shared patterns such as convolutional and recurrent units is not meaningful unless further assumptions about the data are made.
-Second, fully connected DNNs, which are typically used for tabular data, can potentially lead to unsatisfactory performance because they can have large numbers of parameters, overfitting issues, and a difficult optimization landscape with low-performing local optima \cite{fernandez-delgado_we_nodate}.
+Second, fully connected DNNs, which are typically used for tabular data, can potentially lead to unsatisfactory performance because they can have large numbers of parameters, overfitting issues, and a difficult optimization landscape with low-performing local optima \cite{fernandez2014we}.